General Directorate for Territorial Surveillance: Controversy

 In February 2014, the director of the DGST Abdellatif Hammouchi, while on an official visit to France, was summoned by a French judge to answer for torture allegations in various cases, including the case of Zakaria Moumni and the Gdeim Izik protest camp suspects.
 This caused a diplomatic incident and vivid protestations from the Moroccan state apparatus who responded by suspending judicial cooperation accords with France.
 And announced that it will sue the plaintiffs for libel.
 However, the Moroccan Ministry of the Interior retracted all its lawsuits in France just days after filing them.

-Past directors
+Directors

 Counter-subversion department and CAB1

 During this era the director of the DGSN was also the joint director of the CAB1.